gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Collections/README.md

 ﻿# Gapotchenko.FX.Collections

-The module was started by borrowing an implementation of `ConcurrentHashSet` from [Mr. Bar Arnon](https://github.com/i3arnon).
+The module was started by borrowing an implementation of `ConcurrentHashSet<T>` from [Mr. Bar Arnon](https://github.com/i3arnon).

-Other than that, the module does not offer much yet, mostly polyfills for missing functionality in .NET BCL.
+Other than that, the module provides polyfills for missing functionality in .NET.

 ## ConcurrentHashSet&lt;T&gt;